NOTE: This post was updated in July 2022 to ensure it reflects the most up to date guidance and information

 Below we answer your questions on the end of testing in education.

 Regular asymptomatic testing in mainstream settings hasn’t been recommended since February.
-From Friday 1 April we will no longer be recommending regular asymptomatic testing in SEND, Alternative Provision and Children Social Care Settings.
+From Friday 1 April we stopped recommending regular asymptomatic testing in SEND, Alternative Provision and Children Social Care Settings.
 In the event of an outbreak, a local health protection team may advise some targeted outbreak testing in residential SEND settings.

 Why do you no longer recommend Covid testing in schools, colleges or other education settings?